nightvision04/image-style-recognition/README.md

  # Machine Learning Pipeline

  The pipeline currently combines several nodes of Principal Component Analysis, and Random Forest classifiers in a convoultion design to 'wipe' across images.
 This allows for the model to handle unique image shapes.

+Training data is currently around 90,000 samples and applies a broad variance.